 Printable piano chord chart -- here's an easy way to help piano keyboard students remember major and minor chords -- group them in look-alike "families."

-Call them names!
+And give them names!

 Call the white-note chords "Snowman" chords; the black-note-in-the-middle chords "Hamburger" chords, and the black-on-the-outside, white-on-the-inside chords "Oreo" or "Ice Cream Sandwich" chords.